BrunoSette/omnireno/src/content/pages/terms-conditions.md

 **1. Introduction**

-Welcome to NewCraft.
+Welcome to OmniReno.
 These Terms and Conditions govern your use of our website and services.
 By accessing or using our website and services, you agree to comply with and be bound by these terms.
 If you do not agree with these terms, please do not use our website or services.

 **2. Services**

-NewCraft provides renovation services for kitchens, bathrooms, and basements.
+OmniReno provides renovation services for kitchens, bathrooms, and basements.
 The details of our services, including pricing and scope, are outlined in the specific agreement for each project.

 **3. Quotes and Contracts**

-All quotes provided by NewCraft are free and non-binding.
+All quotes provided by OmniReno are free and non-binding.
 A formal contract outlining the scope, cost, and timeline of the project will be provided and must be signed before work commences.
 Any changes to the agreed-upon scope or cost will require a written agreement from both parties.

 **4. Payment Terms**

 Payments for our services are due as specified in the contract.
 Failure to make timely payments may result in delays in project completion.
-NewCraft reserves the right to suspend or terminate services if payments are not made as agreed.
+OmniReno reserves the right to suspend or terminate services if payments are not made as agreed.

 **5. Client Responsibilities**